haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/components/modules/mod_depend.md

 * {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} extensions

-* libraries (either Magento Framework {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} or third party libraries)
+* libraries (either Magento框架 {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} or third party libraries)

 <div class="bs-callout bs-callout-warning" id="warning">
 <p>Note: You can lose the historical information contained in a module if the module is removed or disabled.
 We recommend alternative storage of module information before you remove or disable a module.</p></div>